numworks/setup-llvm/README.md

 # Setup LLVM toolchain

-This is a GitHub action to setup an LLVM toolchain.
+This is a GitHub action to setup LLVM toolchain.

 In actions.yml: